 |Native Area||Southern Europe|

-Wallflowers (Erysimum) are a part of the cabbage family, Brassicaceae, which makes them closely related to popular cruciferous vegetables such as broccoli, cauliflower, kale, turnips, cabbage, and more.
-They are generally low-maintenance, easy-to-grow plants that are frequently used in rock gardens, as bordering plants, and in container gardens.
-Depending on the variety, wallflowers are annuals, herbaceous perennials, or biennials.
+Wallflowers (Erysimum) are a part of the cabbage family, Brassicaceae, which makes them closely related to popular cruciferous vegetables such as broccoli, cauliflower, and kale.
+They are generally low-maintenance, easy-to-grow plants that are annuals, herbaceous perennials, or biennials.

 Wallflowers should be grown in a bright, sunny location.
 While they can tolerate part shade they will thrive in full sun.
-Gardeners in northern climates should choose locations that receive direct sun, whereas gardeners in southern climates should choose locations that receive some shade to give the wallflowers a break from the intense southern rays.
+Gardeners in northern climates should choose locations that receive direct sun, whereas gardeners in southern climates should plant in places that receive some shade to give the wallflowers a break from the intense southern rays.

 Well-drained, dry to medium soils are ideal for wallflowers.
-In fact, wallflowers got their name because they were often found growing in the silty mortar between rocks and bricks on the sides of walls.
 Planting wallflowers in soil that holds too much moisture will cause them to drown and die quickly.

 Temperature and Humidity